gauri-12/R-programs/README.md

 # R-programs
-Assignments I worked on as part of my Data Mining course
+Some of my R programs performed as a part of my Data Mining course